 Students who have at any time completed three or more years of study at another four-year college or university are not eligible for transfer admission to the College of Arts & Sciences.
 This also applies to students who have attempted a full junior year at a four-year institution after transferring from a community college or another four-year institution.

 Students who already hold bachelor’s degrees may apply for a second undergraduate degree only in the School of Engineering and Applied Science (the exception being individuals who have already earned engineering or physics degrees.
-These students are rarely offered admission as we prefer to give spots to students who have not previously earned the aforementioned degrees).

 Students are ordinarily admitted only for the fall semester.
 A limited number of transfer students are admitted to the College of Arts and Sciences, Architectural History, and Urban and Environmental Planning for the spring semester.
 Students interested in spring admission must have 24 credit hours earned and completed by the end of the fall semester preceding the desired spring semester.
-It is highly unlikely that a student in the first year of college would be permitted to apply as a spring transfer applicant.

 Admission is granted to individual schools and not specific departments or majors within the schools.
 Please review coursework that should be completed prior to matriculation to each school.